2023 Solar Incentives Guide for Bridgeton, MO - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a predetermined percentage of the money you spend on solar panels for your home.

 Have questions about how the ITC applies to your specific situation?
-Reach out to your local Bridgeton solar panel installer to get more information.
+Get in touch with your local Bridgeton solar panel installer to get more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
 The new Clean Energy Credit now runs until 2035.
-You can now receive a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then decrease annually until it expires.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+Homeowners can now receive a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+The total credit will then be decreased by a few percentage points every year until the date of expiration.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Bridgeton solar installation expert.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Bridgeton solar panel installation expert.

 State & Local Solar Incentives